TEN THINGS YOU MAY NOT KNOW ABOUT THE POPE

 - Catholic Universal members must respect the office of Peter and give consideration to what each Pope says about how to love other as Christ loves us.

-- The Pope wears the shoes of the Fisherman.
+- Only the Pope wears the shoes of the Fisherman.

 - The Pope is not the most intelligent person we can find.
 He should be the most humble.
 Humility mean I know who I am in the sight of God and I serve others who serve others.